pyplati/platipy/platipy/imaging/projects/cardiac/README.md

 # Cardiac Atlas Auto-Segmentation Service

-A Docker image is provided to quickly spin up the Cardiac Auto-segementation service.
+A Docker image is provided to quickly spin up the Cardiac auto-segmentation service.
 The following command can be used to start the Docker container:

 ```
 docker run -v ~/cardiac_data:/data -v ~/cardiac_atlas:/atlas -p 8008:8000 -p 7785:7777 -d --restart=always --name=cardiac_service platipy/platipy:cardiac